What Is Transfer of Rights in the Property?

 A mortgage transfers the legal title to a property from the mortgagee to the mortgagor in some states.
 In other states, a mortgage is a lien on the property, and the mortgagor can sell the property if the mortgagee fails to pay the debt.
 When an owner transfers property by deed, the deed identifies the new property owner and the seller.
 The deed also describes the property and must be signed by the owner who is getting rid of the property.

 If you need help with the transfer of rights in the property, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.